compsys-progtools/spring2024/resources/glossary.md

   an operation that happens on a bit string (sequence of 1s and 0s).
 They are typically faster than operations on whole integers.

-bitwise operator
-  an operation that happens on a bit string (sequence of 1s and 0s).
-They are typically faster than operations on whole integers.

 branch
   a copy of the main branch (typically) where developmental changes occur.
 The changes do not affect other branches because it is isolated from other branches.